 - Make sure your iPhone is connected to a stable internet connection.

 - Go to Settings >> General >> About.

-- If the update is available, you will see the notification about it.
+- Once the update is available, you will see a notification about it.

-Your SIM card can be one of the reasons for iPhone dropped calls issues.
-Check your SIM card if there is any damage or scratches, foremost if you have been using it for a long time.
+Your SIM card could be one of the reasons the issue popped up.
+Check your SIM card to see if there is any damage.

 - Open the tray using a paper clip or the SIM-eject tool.

 - Try to insert the SIM card into another smartphone and see if it works.